0tieno/Blog/_posts/2025-11-22-java-strings-and-type-conversion.md

 6. **Type conversion** can be automatic (widening) or manual (narrowing)
 7. **Parse methods** convert strings to numbers: `Integer.parseInt()`, `Double.parseDouble()`

-In the next post, we'll explore Java control structures and learn how to make decisions in your programs!
+In the next post, we'll explore Java control structures and learn how to make decisions and loops in your programs!

 Happy coding!